Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have combined to score more than 230.5 points in 38 of 82 games this season.
+- Boston and its opponents have scored more than 229.5 points in 42 of 82 games this season.

 - So far this season, the Celtics have put together a 45-37-0 record against the spread.